 - What are the pre–requisites for the degree?

-Applicants for admission to the Bachelor's degree program must have completed an Associates of Applied Science (AAS) two–year degree in human services services, chemical dependency, child and family studies or interpreting / translation.
+Applicants for admission to the Bachelor's degree program must have completed an Associates two–year degree in human services, chemical dependency, child and family studies or interpreting / translation or social sciences.
 To review pre–requisites please refer to Program Requirements.

 - What are the characteristics of the degree?

 Graduation from the Bachelor's degree program requires 180 credits.
 Students will take 60 credits of upper division Applied Behavioral Science classes, including 10 credits of supervised field placement.
-All classes will be in the evenings.
+All classes will be in the evenings and/or hybrid.
 Up to 120 lower division and human services credits will be eligible for transfer into the program.

 - Where and when will classes be held?

-All Bachelor's degree classes will be held in the evenings at Seattle Central on Capitol Hill.
+All Bachelor's degree classes will be held in the evenings and/or hybrid at Seattle Central on Capitol Hill.